Deadlines & Important Dates

 How long does the visa procedure take?

 The duration of the visa procedure depends on your home country and on the agreement that exists between your country and the Czech Republic.
 In our experience, three to four months are quite common.
-Therefore you should start the process as soon as you receive the documents from us.
+Therefore you should start the process as soon as you receive the documents in paper from us.

 Are the GLODEP Consortium universities helping me with arrangement for accommodation?